clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 provided to clients in the form of archive files.

 Software updates with |CL| are also efficient.
-Unlike package-based distributions, `swupd` only updates files that have changed rather than entire packages.
+Unlike package-based distributions, :command:`swupd` only updates files that have changed rather than entire packages.
 For example, it is quite common for an OS security patch to be as small as 15 KB.
 Using binary deltas, the |CL| is able to apply only what is needed.

-To get a more detailed understanding of how generate update content for |CL|
+To get a more detailed understanding of how to generate update content for
-see the :ref:`mixer` tool.
+|CL| see the :ref:`mixer <mixer>` tool.

 How it works
 ************